rspace-os/chemistry/README.md

 #### Docker
 From the root of the repo, run: `docker build -t chemistry .` to create the image named `chemistry` locally.

-Start a container on port 8090 from the image with: `docker run -p8090:8090 chemistry`
+Run a container on port 8090: `docker run -p8090:8090 chemistry`.
+In production the `/home/app/data` directory in the container should be mounted to persist the chemical search data between container restarts.

-To persist the chemistry data outside the container lifecycle, mount a volume (which will create a folder `./chemical_files`
-on the host containing the persistent files) with:
-`docker run -p8090:8090 -v ./chemical_files:/home/app/src/main/resources/chemical_files chemistry`

 #### Maven/Spring Boot
 Run: `mvn spring-boot:run` to run the app on port 8090.
-Ensure the dependencies listed above are satisfied.
+Ensure OpenBabel is installed as listed above.

+Chemical data for the search functionality is stored in the `./data` directory, which is created on startup if it doesn't exist.